 PHP daemon with fork howto part 2: About UNIX processes and PHP

-This content is old and may be outdated.
+Published on 17 October 2008 -This content is old and might be outdated.

 As promised in part 1, the introduction of this series on PHP fork, now we will talk about the way processes work in UNIX and Linux, and how we can use these from PHP.